 Hi everyone!
 I thought I’d do a post today that was rather informative and insightful.
 I want my blog to be a place where you can learn, make informed decisions and possibly gain knowledge you didn’t have before about beauty and fashion (and more!)
 IPL hair removal is something I’ve pondered for a long time and luckily enough, the opportunity has presented itself to me to try it and tell you all what I think about it.
 That’s great and all, but sometimes I don’t think that’s enough.
 I wanted to teach you the difference between IPL and Laser Hair Removal… but I’m not trained in it.
 So, I spoke to the very lovely Lorna over at Aspen Beauty and she kindly agreed to write me a little blog post on the differences.
+Hopefully, this blog post will let you decide if you want to go to laser clinics adelaide for hair removal or if you want to have IPL treatment.
 Lorna is the owner of Aspen Beauty in Stannington.
 Lorna Waddell BA (Ed) is trained in hair, beauty and aesthetics and started her career in Hairdressing and Beauty Therapy – studying at Newcastle College for four years and achieving the award of National Student of the year.
 She has over 28 years experience in the Hair and Beauty industry, Lorna has worked as a lecturer, National and International Industry consultant/trainer (P&G), TV Hair and Make-up artist, and salon owner It’s so lovely to know that you’re getting treatment that is rather life changing by someone with great experience, knowledge and confidence.
 She really knows what she’s talking about!
 Now, here’s the difference between IPL and Laser Hair Removal

 Firstly as someone who has had permanent hair removal treatment using both of these methods, I’d like take the opportunity to say that they are both tried and tested and indeed both WORK in permanently and drastically reducing (typically by 90-95%) the hair growth in a treated area.